rangle/ngCourse2/handout/cli/README.md

-# Part _____ : The Angular CLI
+# Part 18 : The Angular CLI

-Getting started with Angular 2 can sometimes feel overwhelming with all of the configuration and setup steps required.

-The [Angular command line interface (CLI)](https://github.com/angular/angular-cli), currently in beta, was developed to make it easier and faster to set up Angular 2 projects.
-You no longer need to remember the structure of components or spend time piecing together your build tools and environment/pipeline - with a few commands, the Angular CLI will spin it all up for you automatically.
-All generated projects follow the [Angular style guide](https://angular.io/styleguide).

-Projects generated through the CLI come set up with the tools configured and ready for you to lint, format, test, build, serve and even deploy your app.

-The Angular-CLI is based on the [ember-cli](http://www.ember-cli.com/) project.
+With all of these new features Angular 2 takes advantage of like static typing, decorators and es6 module resolution comes the added cost of setup and maintenance.
+Spending a lot of time with different build setups and configuring all of the different tools used to serve a modern JavaScript application can really take a lot of time and drain productivity by not being able to actually work on the app itself.

+Seeing the popularity of [ember-cli](http://www.ember-cli.com/), Angular 2 decided they would provide their own CLI to solve this problem.
+[Angular CLI](https://github.com/angular/angular-cli) is geared to be the tool used to create and manage your Angular 2 app.
+It provides the ability to

+    - create a project from scratch
+    - scaffold components, directives, services, etc
+    - lint your code
+    - serve the application
+    - run your unit tests and end to end tests

+ **Note:** The Angular 2 CLI currently only generates scaffolding in TypeScript, with other dialects to come later.